ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e01/cs56_f16_e01/handout.md

 ---
-layout: handout
+layout: examHandout
 num: e01
 ready: false
-desc: "Midterm Exam"
+desc: "Handout for CS56 F16 Midterm Exam 'e01'"
 exam_date: 2016-10-19 12:30:00.00-7
 ---

 # This is a placeholder for the handout.